mileszim/ember-export-application-global/README.md

 By default this is only done when not running in production mode, but you can fully control when it is executed by including `exportApplicationGlobal` in your `config/environment.js` with `true` if you want the global exported, or `false` if you do not.

-## :warning: Deprecated

-`ember-export-application-global` is deprecated.
-If you still need global access to your application's instance, you could consider making it available on `window` via an [instance initializer](https://guides.emberjs.com/release/applications/initializers/#toc_application-instance-initializers), similar to this addon's implementation.

 ## Example Configuration